lmsqueezy/laravel/README.md

 ### Store Identifier

 Your store identifier will be used when creating checkouts for your products.
-Go to [your Lemon Squeezy general settings](https://app.lemonsqueezy.com/settings/general) and copy the Store ID (the part after the `#` sign) into the env value below:
+Go to [your Lemon Squeezy stores settings](https://app.lemonsqueezy.com/settings/stores) and copy the Store ID (the part after the `#` sign) into the env value below:

 ```ini
 LEMON_SQUEEZY_STORE=your-lemon-squeezy-store-id